beling/book-pl/src/ch20-02-multithreaded.md

 #### Building `ThreadPool` Using Compiler Driven Development

-Make the changes in listing 20-12 to *src/main.rs*, and then let’s use the compiler errors from `cargo check` to drive our development.
+Make the changes in Listing 20-12 to *src/main.rs*, and then let’s use the compiler errors from `cargo check` to drive our development.
 Here is the first error we get: